MicrosoftDocs/PowerShell-Docs/README.md

   [learn.microsoft.com][01].
 This includes both reference and conceptual content.
   - `5.1` - contains the cmdlet reference and about topics for PowerShell 5.1
-  - `7.2` - contains the cmdlet reference and about topics for PowerShell 7.2
   - `7.4` - contains the cmdlet reference and about topics for PowerShell 7.4
   - `7.5` - contains the cmdlet reference and about topics for PowerShell 7.5
   - `bread` - contains the TOC used for breadcrumb navigation